Forrest M. Mims III

 Science at Geronimo Creek Observatory

 See my hypothesis concerning the association of UV-B and avian influenza (bird flu) in Southeast Asia published in Environmental Health Perspectives.
-The Seguin USDA UV-B site will have 5 years of data in March 2009.
-My sun and sky observation site here at the field I call Geronimo Creek Observatory will have 20 years of data on 04 February 2010.
+The Seguin USDA UV-B site I manage for Colorado State University completed 10 years of measurements in March 2014.
+My sun and sky observation site here at the field I call Geronimo Creek Observatory will have 25 years of data on 04 February 2015.

-aughter Sarah Mims is still featured in a NASA exhibit at the Smithsonian Institution's National Museum of Natural History in Washington, DC.
-Sarah won a 2005 Popular Mechanics Breakthrough Award for her discovery of living fungal spores and bacteria arriving in Texas from Yucatan.
-Sarah has also been featured in a NASA web site, various magazines and the book Makers.
+Daughter Sarah Mims won a 2005 Popular Mechanics Breakthrough Award for her discovery of living fungal spores and bacteria arriving in Texas from Yucatan.
+Sarah is featured in a NASA web site, various magazines and the book Makers.
+She was featured in a NASA exhibit at the Smithsonian Institution's National Museum of Natural History in Washington, DC.
+The Smithsonian exhibit is summarized here.

-My Radio Shack Sun & Sky Monitoring Station has now been used to monitor optical depth (haze), column water vapor and photosynthetic radiation at solar noon for more than 5.5 years.
+My Radio Shack Sun & Sky Monitoring Station has now been used to monitor optical depth (haze), column water vapor and photosynthetic radiation at solar noon for 13+ years.
 It has also been calibrated (Langley method) each year at the Mauna Loa Observatory.
+(A backup unit was also calibrated at MLO in June 2010.)
 The results show that this simple instrument is highly stable.
-A scientific paper will be written about the design of the instrument and its results when I can find time.
+A scientific paper will be written about the design of the instrument and its results.

 Other Sites